 Table of Contents

-The thyroid or glandula thyroidea is a butterfly shaped organ located on the anterior aspect of the neck, which is located at the junction between the larynx and the trachea.
+The thyroid or glandula thyroidea is a butterfly shaped organ located on the anterior aspect of the neck, between the larynx and the trachea.
 With its flap areas it encloses the dexter and sinister lobe, the trachea and extends backwards toward the esophagus.
 Both flap areas are connected with each other via the Isthmus glandulae thyroideae.
-This can continue cranially as lobus pyramidalis, which is a relic of the migration of the tongue base.
+This can continue cranially as lobuspyramidalis, which is a relic of the migration of the tongue base.
 Brownish-red, the thyroid has a rich blood supply as the vessels supplying the gland and close and immediate branches of the large arteries from the heart.
 Nerves are important for voice quality also through the thyroid.